 What reduces your carb tolerance?

-One of the most important influences on your body’s ability to process carbs is stress.
+Stress is one of the most important influences on your body’s ability to process carbs.

 These factors combine to give you more available glucose than normal and will inhibit or stop ketosis from happening.